Savitha22/Assessment-Projects/README.md

    4. Java concepts being used in the project
    5. Data Structures where sorting and searching techniques are used.
    6. Generic features and three operations:
-      1.Retrieving the file names in an ascending order 2.Business-level operations:
+        1. Retrieving the file names in an ascending order
+        2. Business-level operations:
-             1.Option to add a user specified file to the application 2.Option to delete a user specified file from the application 3.Option to search a user specified file from the application 4 .Navigation option to close the current execution context and return to the main context 3.Option to close the application
+             1. Option to add a user specified file to the application
+             2. Option to delete a user specified file from the application
+             3. Option to search a user specified file from the application
+             4. Navigation option to close the current execution context and return to the main context
+        3. Option to close the application

 The goal of the company is to deliver a high-end quality product as early as possible.